inane-chat/Code-of-Conduct/README.md

 colleague, use the in-app invitation tools, and an admin will approve the invitation for you.

-We see the Inane Chat Slack as a kind of ‘virtual pub’ environment, where you can chat with your mates in an informal way that you might at the pub, back when there still were pubs.
-If there’s somebody who’s not currently on the slack who you’d bring to the pub with you as a +1, then you should feel free to request an invitation, _but_ try to think about who you’d bring along in that vein.
+Inane Chat Slack is a space to chat with friends and heartily shitpost.
+When inviting people to the space, consider it similar to attending after-work drinks at the pub.
+'Can I bring my pal along?'
+Consider whether people will feel uncomfortable discussing or letting off steam around them.
+With that godspeed and good luck “netizens”!

 If you invite a current or former manager then admins will announce it in the main #inane-chat channel, inviting anyone with any objections to DM an admin.
 If